Instrumental Music Tuition

 Tuition fees and payment of accounts

 All instrumental and vocal teachers recommended by St Columba College are private Instrumental Teachers who provide quality tuition at the College.
 Hence, instrumental tuition fees are payable direct to the relevant teacher.

 Instrumental Teachers will issue an account for the term, this is payable in advance.
 You will receive this account in the first 2 weeks of each term, and it is payable within 14 days.

 Please contact the teacher concerned if special circumstances prevent you from meeting the agreed timeframe and Instrumental Teacher will do their best to negotiate a suitable arrangement with you.
 The rate per lesson will be quoted on the account.

-Fees for 2017 are $28 per half hour lesson.
+Fees are between $28-$30 per half hour lesson.
 Group lessons are also available.
-Fees are $15 per half hour lesson.
+Fees are between $15-$17 per half hour lesson.

 Under no circumstances are parents permitted to alter any details on the accounts given.
 Any questions about an account are to be addressed directly to the Instrumental Teacher concerned.
 Parents are welcome to phone Instrumental Teachers direct where required.
 When making your payments the amount must be either posted directly to the Teacher, or given directly by the Student to the Teacher.

 Students will not be permitted to commence lessons in any term if there are outstanding fees from the previous term.
 The repercussions of this action would have a serious influence on the progress of students studying music as a subject.

 Please remember that Instrumental Teachers rely on the money they earn just like a wage.
 The school has no role in paying Instrumental Teachers and they require payment in order to live just as you do.
 Please be aware that by not receiving payment of accounts, teachers may experience financial difficulty as a result.